aneshlya/ispc/docs/ispc.rst

 For 16-bit Integer Vectors:

-The functions multiply groups of 2 signed 16-bit integers packed in `a` with corresponding 2 signed 16-bit integers packed in `b`, producing 2 intermediate signed 32-bit results.
+The functions multiply groups of two signed 16-bit integers packed in `a`` with corresponding two signed 16-bit integers packed in `b`, yielding two intermediate signed 32-bit results.
-The sum of these results, combined with the `acc` accumulator, is then returned as the final result.
+The sum of these results, combined with the `acc`` accumulator, is then returned as the final result.

 ::